 The insurance company will pay the cash surrender value when a person cancels their contract.
 This amount may be subject to taxes, depending on where the transaction occurs.
 For this reason, we recommend that you consult a tax expert to establish the percentage of the tax to be paid.

 It is important to consider that canceling your policy to receive this money in cash is not always a good idea.
-We recommend you talk to a financial advisor and an insurance agent to determine if this is the right action.
+We recommend you talk to a financial advisor and an insurance agent to determine if this is the right action to take.

 What is the difference between cash value and surrender value?